Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Experiments

-We find a clear pattern that \adam optimizes worse when the $(1,1)$ norm of Hessian matrix increases, as suggested by our \Cref{cor:deterministic}.
-Moreover, when $(1,1)$ norm divided by dimension is smaller than spectral norm, \adam tends to optimize faster than \adasgd and vice versa, as suggested by our \Cref{thm:main_general_norm}.
+We find a clear pattern that \adam optimizes worse when the $(1,1)$-norm of Hessian matrix increases, as suggested by our \Cref{cor:deterministic}.
+Moreover, when $(1,1)$-norm divided by dimension is smaller than spectral norm, \adam tends to optimize faster than \adasgd, as suggested by our \Cref{thm:main_general_norm}.